rev22/htmlcup/README.md

         @a href: 'http://recipe.com/marzipan', 'Marzipan'
 ````

-This is similar in purpose to a templating engine, but more powerful as you have a full programming language in your hands, CoffeeScript.
+This is similar in purpose to a templating engine, but with the full power of a programming language in your hands, CoffeeScript.

 Extending the library
 =====================